yepher/json-doc/README.md

 * Browse to http://chidev.org/
 * Select [Slack Botton](https://chidev.herokuapp.com/) on the page
-* Join the #github_gsondoc channel and contribute to the conversation
+* Join the #github_json_doc channel and contribute to the conversation

 ## Example Output